emwap/stream-paper/paper.md

       return b
 ~~~

-Infinite stream cannot be allocated to memory.
-But it is often useful
-to be able to allocate a prefix of them for storage and later
+An infinite stream cannot be stored in memory.
+Saving a prefix of an
-processing.
-Below is the code for allocating
+infinite stream for later processing is often convenient.
+Below is the
+code for saving:

+TODO: Rename alloc.

 ~~~ {.haskell}
 alloc :: Stream a -> Int -> IO (Array Int a)